shanemileham/shanemileham.github.io/_kb/psychology/emotions.md

 ## Input

-Emotions are signals sent by our subconscious mind that motivate us to perform an action which either helps us to attain a reward or makes us avoid something that can potentially harm our well-being.

-Simply put, our subconscious mind communicates with us using the language of emotions so that we may be able to seek pleasure, avoid pain and maintain our well-being.

 Nothing is positive or negative in and of itself.
 We call something 'positive' if it benefits us and 'negative' because it harms us.
 Strictly speaking, there's no negative emotion because all emotions motivate us to do actions that lead to a potential gain, whether conscious or unconscious, perceived or real.

-It's funny how people call fear a negative emotion when it prevents them from approaching strangers and consider it as something positive if it helps them run away from a chasing bear.

-But why is it so?

 Why do positive emotions feel good and negative ones feel bad?